First Aid - Automated External Defibrillator (AED)

 There are various types and manufacturers of AEDs.
 Regardless of the manufacturer or the model, they function in the same manner once the unit is powered on.

-The AED machine consists of sticky pads with electrodes (sensors) which are applied to the chest of the person having a cardiac arrest.
-The electrodes analyze the person’s heart rhythm and sends this information to the processor in the AED to determine if an electric shock is needed.
+The AED machine consists of sticky pads with electrodes (sensors) applied to the chest of a person having a cardiac arrest.
+The electrodes analyze the person’s heart rhythm and send this information to the processor in the AED to determine if an electric shock is needed.
 If it detects abnormal heart rhythms, the device sends an automatic controlled shock through the electrodes to the heart.

 Is there legislation requiring AEDs in the workplace?